Sam Aston: Personal life

-Aston is the younger brother of actress Emily Aston, who played Becky Palmer in Coronation Street from 1996 to 1997.
+Aston has five sisters and three brothers.
+He is the younger brother of actress Emily Aston, who played Becky Palmer in Coronation Street from 1996 to 1997.

 In 2017, Aston became engaged to yoga teacher Briony Gardner.
 He proposed to her in front of 250 spectators at an annual charity golf dinner, that he hosts with co stars Andy Whyment and Alan Halsall, at the Worsley Park Marriott Hotel in Salford.
 In May 2020, they announced that they were expecting their first child.
 In October 2021, they announced that they were expecting their second child.
 In November 2023, they announced that they were expecting their third child.